Unit 1 - Practice Quiz

 17 When applying the Superposition Theorem, how should ideal voltage sources be treated when they are 'turned off'?

-C. Replaced by their internal resistance (infinity)
+A. Replaced by their internal resistance (infinity)

-D. Left as is
+B. Left as is

 18 When applying the Superposition Theorem, how should ideal current sources be treated when they are 'turned off'?

-A. Open circuited
+A. Short circuited

-C. Replaced by a wire
+D. Replaced by a wire

 19 Thevenin’s Theorem states that any linear two-terminal circuit can be replaced by: